bazelbuild/bazel/site/en/contribute/breaking-changes.md

 If a problem is found with the flag and users are not expected to migrate yet: remove the flags `migration-ready`.

+If you plan to flip the flag in the next major release, add label `breaking-change-X.0" to the issue.

 ## Updating repositories {:#update-repos}

 Bazel CI tests a list of important projects at